A Few Elementary Productivity Tips

 Because (1) depends on the nature of the activity, I will limit myself to some basic advice on (2):

 - Never keep a phone within reach of wherever you sit or lie down.

 - While you’re at it, keep your phone on Do Not Disturb to avoid being interrupted by notifications.
 (Friends can call twice to get through.)

 - Use LeechBlock or a similar tool to block or limit the viewing time of certain websites during working hours.
 Good candidates are news sites, social media sites and video platforms.

 - This will not always work, and it will never work perfectly, but the goal here is to slowly modify your habits and instincts.

 - Delete your social media accounts, or at least delete their apps from your phone and limit their viewing time on your computer (using a tool like LeechBlock).

-- If you can’t concentrate because of pain or headaches, remember that you are allowed to take painkillers.
-This sounds (and is) obvious, but I think I was too conservative with painkillers for a long time, and it cost me many days of basically not being able to do anything useful.
+- If you can’t concentrate because of pain or headaches, you’re allowed to take painkillers.
+This sounds (and is) obvious, but I think I was too conservative with painkillers for a long time, and it cost me many days of basically being unable to do anything useful.